Build a Container

 --builder option allows you to specify a URL to a different build

 service.
-For instance, you may need to specify a URL to build to an on
+For instance, you may need to specify a URL pointing to an

-premises installation of the remote builder.
-This option must be used in
+on-premises installation of the remote builder.
+This option must be used

 When used in combination with the

 --detached option will detach the build from your terminal and allow

 it to build in the background without echoing any output to your

 Specifies that SingularityCE should use a secret saved in either the

 Gives users a way to build containers without root privileges.
 See the fakeroot feature for details.